-The weighted average remaining lease term for these leases was 33 and28 years at December 31, 2019 and 2018, respectively.
+The weighted average remaining lease term for these leases was 34 and33 years at December 31, 2020 and 2019, respectively.
 We do not include renewal options in the lease term for calculating the lease liability unless we are reasonably certain we will exercise the option or the lessor has the sole ability to exercise the option.
-The weighted average incremental borrowing rate was 3.7% at December 31, 2019.
+The weighted average incremental borrowing rate was 3.4% and 3.7% at December 31, 2020 and 2019, respectively.
 We assigned a collateralized interest rate to each lease based on the term of the lease and the currency in which the lease was denominated.